 Leaves a stated amount or share only if a spouse, family member or other heir/beneficiary does not live longer than you.
 In other words, your gift is contingent upon whether or not they survive after you.

 You can mix these no-cost ways together.
-For example, you might consider leaving a specific percentage (such as 50%) of the residual to Union of Concerned Scientists contingent upon the survival of your spouse and other loved ones.
+For example, you might consider leaving a specific percentage (such as 50%) of the residual to the Union of Concerned Scientists or your local council contingent upon the survival of your spouse.

 If you have included UCS as a beneficiary of your will or trust, we hope you will let us know so that we can thank you and welcome you to the Kurt Gottfried Society.
-You can contact us at (617) 301-8095 or email@example.com or use our legacy gift commitment form.
+You can contact us at (617) 301-8095 or email@example.com or use our gift notification form.

 Potential benefits of gifts by beneficiary designation: